-It also may be that the database also needs to be refreshed on a newer version and this can make things even more complex.
+It also may be that the database also needs to be refreshed on a newer version and this can make things even more complicated.

-They may even answer with examples about failures because the application was so outdated it could not be migrated and required a full code rewrite.
+They may even answer with examples of failures because the application was so outdated it could not be migrated and required a full code rewrite.